Jason Shawn Alexander

 Alexander has produced illustrations for Dark Horse Comics, Warner Brothers, DC Comics, Hasbro, White Wolf, Inc, and Dalmatian Press.

 His creator-owned Empty Zone was published for years by Sirius Entertainment.
 He also contributed to Poison Elves: Lusiphur and Linlith, also for Sirius Entertainment.

-Brad Martin, a contributing writer with Juxtapoz magazine, describes Alexander's fine art pieces thus: "His gritty, drippy, and dark style lends an ominous air, like a fresh grave, and the subject's poses humanize the whole thing."

 Alexander's work can be seen at Corey Helford Gallery in Los Angeles and 101/exhibit in Miami and New York.